immunefi-team/Bounty_Boosts/Alchemix/31326 - [SC - High] Precision loss causes minor loss of FLUX when c....md

 # Precision loss causes minor loss of FLUX when claiming with NFTs

-Submitted on Thu May 16 2024 21:06:09 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 03:06:09 UTC by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31326